omni-us/jsonargparse/README.rst

 - Support for nested namespaces which makes it possible to parse config files with non-flat hierarchies.

+- Automatic adding of arguments from classes, methods and functions that include type hints and docstrings.

 - Support for two popular supersets of json, making config files more versatile and powerful.